julianrc/jetson/README.md

 Code versions:
 * gait_CPU_test.cpp: all the computation is performed in the CPU
 * gait_GPU_test.cpp: the main kernels are executed in the GPU
-* gait_Threads_Read.cpp: computation is distributed between CPU and GPU
+* gait_Threads_Read.cpp: computation is distributed between CPU and GPU.
+Best results in time and energy
+* gait_Pipe.cpp: TBB pipeline.
+Kernel nodes can be executed by CPU or GPU, depending on the parameters given
+* gait_graph_sample.cpp: TBB graph.
+Kernel nodes can be executed by CPU or GPU, depending on the parameters given.
+Each kernel process a sample (5 consecutive frames)
+* gait_TBB-graph_frames.cpp: TBB graph.
+Kernel nodes can be executed by CPU or GPU, depending on the parameters given.
+Each kernel process a single frame